Exercises for Heart Patients

 - Vigorous sports

-Rest you need to discuss with the doctor who can advise you a set of exercises and sports workable for you in the light of your reports and gravity of the problem itself.
+Rest you need to discuss with the doctor who can advise you on a set of exercises and sports workable for you in the light of your reports and the gravity of the problem itself.
 It widely varies in heart patients.

 - Ask your doctor to recommend some aerobics and go through it slowly and smartly.

 - No exercise after a meal and in hot & cold weather.